 The faculty, academic professional staff, directors, department chairs, and deans of UNE's academic programs and colleges are all focused on providing a high quality, safe academic experiences for students, maximizing opportunities for face-to-face interaction to the extent feasible given the evolving nature of the COVID-19 pandemic and in accordance with CDC and State guidance for social distancing and limits on group sizes.
 As noted earlier in this plan, a detailed classroom and teaching laboratory analysis has been conducted using current 6-ft. social distancing guidelines to inform revisions and updates to the current schedule of classes for fall 2020.
-Class sizes, number of sections, and time slots will balance face-to-face teaching and learning with available resources.
+Class sizes, number of sections, and time slots balance face-to-face teaching and learning with available resources.

-In order to assure that students can safely attend class while maintaining 6-ft distancing (and wearing the required face masks), classrooms will have their seating adjusted accordingly.
+In order to ensure that students can safely attend class while maintaining 6-ft distancing (and wearing the required face masks), classrooms seating has been adjusted accordingly.
 There are several consequences to this change in capacity.
-This will result in many courses only being able to accommodate about one-half of their enrolled students on a given day.
-In order to balance physical and scheduling constraints, UNE is planning to move to a "hybrid instruction" model for fall 2020 for undergraduate courses, which involves a mix of face-to-face and asynchronous online learning experiences.
+This results in many courses only being able to accommodate about one-half of their enrolled students on a given day.
+In order to balance physical and scheduling constraints, UNE moved to a "hybrid instruction" model for fall 2020 for undergraduate courses, which involves a mix of face-to-face and asynchronous online learning experiences.
 The hybrid model is a common teaching pedagogy which has been developed over the past 20 years.

 - 1. STRUCTURAL MODEL: This plan is always subject to change based on the course of the COVID-19 pandemic.
-The current plan for the basic structural model that UNE will follow for the fall term is as follows: - Most undergraduate courses will follow a Monday-Wednesday or Tuesday-Thursday schedule (except for a small number of classes that already meet once a week or have other alternative formats). - ▶ Each class will meet in a 90-minute block (80 minutes of instruction) on this schedule, and most teaching labs will meet for 3 hours (two 90-minute blocks) as usual. - For course sections that cannot be accommodated in a single classroom due to the reduced capacity of the rooms with 6-ft distancing (which is the majority of sections even for small classes), each course or section will be split into two sub-groups.
-Each sub-group will meet alternately on one of the two scheduled classes, i.e., Monday or Wednesday, or Tuesday or Thursday following a similar pedagogical model.
-The other half of the coursework will be done online using various electronic resources (recorded lectures, readings, etc.) depending on the course and faculty preference.
+The current plan for the basic structural model that UNE is following for the fall term is as follows: - ▶ Most undergraduate courses follow a Monday-Wednesday or Tuesday-Thursday schedule (except for a small number of classes that already meet once a week or have other alternative formats). - ▶ Each class meets in a 90-minute block (80 minutes of instruction) on this schedule, and most teaching labs meet for 3 hours (two 90-minute blocks) as usual. - ▶ For course sections that cannot be accommodated in a single classroom due to the reduced capacity of the rooms with 6-ft distancing (which is the majority of sections even for small classes), each course or section hasbeen split into two sub-groups.
+Each sub-group meets alternately on one of the two scheduled classes, i.e., Monday or Wednesday, or Tuesday or Thursday following a similar pedagogical model.
+The other half of the coursework is done online using various electronic resources (recorded lectures, readings, etc.) depending on the course and faculty preference.

-Likewise, most teaching labs will be split into two sub-groups.
-Each sub-group will meet on alternate weeks, and the sub-group that is not meeting that week will do lab work online (modeling, writing reports, data analysis, recorded demonstrations, etc.).
+• ewise, most teaching labs have been split into two sub-groups.
+Each sub-group meets on alternate weeks, and the sub-group that is not meeting that week does lab work online (modeling, writing reports, data analysis, recorded demonstrations, etc.).

-A working group of faculty are collaborating with UNE's Center of Excellence in Teaching and Learning (CETL) to develop a suite of hybrid teaching and learning approaches that individual faculty can choose from in modeling their course structure, depending on the discipline and level of the course, the style and preferences of the instructor, and the types of learning that can be adapted to remote teaching and learning.
+A group of faculty worked collaborating with UNE's Center of Excellence in Teaching and Learning (CETL) to develop a suite of hybrid teaching and learning approaches that individual faculty were able to choose from in modeling their course structure, depending on the discipline and level of the course, the style and preferences of the instructor, and the types of learning that can be adapted to remote teaching and learning.
 The most popular of these models is the so-called "flipped" classroom, where students do pre-work (reading a chapter, watching a recorded lecture, or other self-directed work prior to each section of a class) for the remote portion, and then engage in active learning (discussion, group work, etc.) based on that pre-work for the face-to-face portion.